rackerlabs/auter/contrib/README.md

 - Scripts should be explicitly include the interpreter line ie: #!/bin/sh or #!/usr/bin/python
 - Scripts should be set as executable before uploading
 - Scripts MUST return an exit code of 0 for a successful run.
 Any exceptions will cause auter to fail
 - Script names should be either a brief description or the package that is being called.
-The script name should also have a "-phase" suffix.
+The script name should also reference the intended phase in the filename.
 Note that the interpreter suffix is not required but may be useful ie:
   - notifyAvailablePatches-post-prep
   - configsnap.pre-apply
   - removeFromAppPool.pre-reboot